langjam/langjam/README.md

 #0002 - The second Lang Jam started on **Friday the 3rd of December at [7pm UK time](https://everytimezone.com/?t=61a95e00,474)** and ran for 7 days, ending on [7pm on the following Friday](https://everytimezone.com/?t=61b29880,474) (the 10th of December).
 In this time, you were allowed 48 total hours to work on code and 12 total hours to work on documentation and presentation.
 Projects are [here](https://github.com/langjam/jam0002).

-#0001 - The theme was "first-class comments".
+#0001 - The inaugural theme was "first-class comments".
 The first Lang Jam was held on Friday the 20th of August, starting at 7pm UK time (Timezone translator: https://dateful.com/eventlink/1037709179) and ran for 48 hours, ending at 7pm on Sunday the 22nd of August.
 Submissions can be found in the [jam repo](https://github.com/langjam/jam0001).
 You can [watch a video of the winners](https://www.youtube.com/watch?v=j7VAw8UfMeA).

 ## How it works